fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

       - ./mongo/mongo-init.js:/docker-entrypoint-initdb.d/mongo-init.js
 ```

-Mounting the file will mean that the mongo-init file in the mongo folder is the same as the mongo-init file in the containers /docker-entrypoint-initdb.d directory.
+The result is that the mongo-init file in the mongo folder is the same as the mongo-init file in the containers /docker-entrypoint-initdb.d directory.
 Changes to either file will be available in the other.
+We don't need to make any changes during runtime.
+But this will be the key to software development in containers.

 Run _docker-compose down --volumes_ to ensure that nothing is left and start from a clean slate with _docker-compose up_ to initialize the database.